eclipse-iofog/iofog.org/content/docs/1.0.0/helm/how-to-helm.md

 First, we need working kubernetes cluster.
 To setup a cluster on Google Kubernetes Engine (GKE), follow the tutorial [Creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster).
 Alternative managed cluster providers will work as well, so will custom installations of Kubernetes, e.g. using Minikube.

+The core ioFog stack installed by Helm does not require any Agents to be setup.
+Agents are edge nodes where microservices are deployed.
+In order to leverage all ioFog capabilities, we will need to setup Agents.
+These can simply be small compute instances from GCP, AWS, Packet, or any other provider.

+All ioFog needs from these Agents is SSH access in order to provision them.

 IoFog also provides [tools for infrastructure setup](https://github.com/eclipse-iofog/platform) to setup Kubernetes cluster and Agents.
-Please see [Platform tutorial](../platform/platform-tutorial.html)
+Please see [Platform tutorial](../platform/platform-tutorial.html) for more details.

-Agents

 The tutorial requires installation of `Helm` and `kubectl` executing the deployment.